MTG/essentia/doc/sphinxdoc/research_papers.md

 - M. Sordo, G. K. Koduri, S. Şentürk, S. Gulati, and X. Serra.
 A musically aware system for browsing and interacting with audio music collections.
 In The 2nd CompMusic Workshop, 2012.

+- A. Augello, I. Infantino, U. Maniscalco, G. Pilato, R. Rizzo, and F. Vella.
+Robotic Intelligence and Computational Creativity.
+Encyclopedia with Semantic Computing and Robotic Intelligence, 2018.

 - A. Augello, E. Cipolla, I. Infantino, A. Manfre, G. Pilato, and F. Vella.
 Creative Robot Dance with Variational Encoder.
 In International Conference on Computational Creativity, 2017.

 - A. Augello, I. Infantino, A. Manfrè, G. Pilato, F. Vella, and A. Chella.
 Creation and cognition for humanoid live dancing.
 Robotics and Autonomous Systems, 86:128-137, 2016